Perfectly Easy Vanilla Pudding Cake

 Using a box mix makes this vanilla cake a cinch to throw together.
 It’s as tasty as my made-from-scratch vanilla mayonnaise cake with half the work.

 The addition of instant pudding makes it incredibly moist.
-I love adding pudding mixes to produce a tender, moist cake with extra flavor, too!
+I love making cakes with pudding mixes to produce a tender, moist cake with extra flavor, too!

 No matter how you serve it, it’s sure to be a winner–and may even win over a few die-hard chocolate fans, too! 🙂